 That’s exactly what happened when Denise Minger ran the numbers on T. Colin Campbell’s data to show his conclusions don’t hold up.
 She didn’t even claim that plant-based diets aren’t superior — in fact, she said specifically that her numbers didn’t prove anything conclusive about diets and health.
 She merely pointed out that Campbell’s data doesn’t prove anything either.
 Toss in a variable here and there that Campbell left out, and some of his ballyhooed correlations disappear or start going in the other direction.

 Campbell reacted by saying he sincerely doubted a young woman working in her spare time could have performed such a sophisticated analysis (then who did, Dr. Campbell, and what does that have to do with anything?), that she probably doesn’t fully comprehend the research, and that he’s too busy to answer her anyway.
-Boil it down, and you get this: I’m a researcher with a PhD and she’s 23-year-old, so don’t listen to her.
+Boil it down, and you get this: I’m a researcher with a PhD and she’s a 23-year-old, so don’t listen to her.

 And of course Campbell’s True Believers have been jumping all over every blog that praised Minger’s analyses, acting like Taliban members who heard someone diss Allah, and all saying pretty much the same thing: Do Not Question The Master.
 Here’s an excerpt from one I received today: